DÜNYA GÜREŞİNDE

 L. Tediaschwili (GEO)

-Holding the opponent's upper left arm with one hand and his wrist with the other (pictures 1 and 2) the offensive wrestler steps back with his right leg and with his right arm drags the opponent around (pictures 3 and 4).
+An offensive action of the two time Olympic champion I. Jarygin (RUS) A front leg trip with an upper arm and hand hold Holding the opponent's upper left arm with one hand and his wrist with the other (pictures 1 and 2) the offensive wrestler steps back with his right leg and with his right arm drags the opponent around (pictures 3 and 4).
 When, due to the drag the opponent steps forward with his left foot, the offensive wrestler, quickly turning to his left, places his right foot in front of the opponent's legs.
 Making a quick move (spring) the offensive wrestler changes the direction of his action; holding the opponent with both arms he pulls him down turning him over with the leg throw and putting him down to his back (pictures 5, 6, 7 and 8).
 (Juri A. Schachmuradow, Freestyle Wrestling.
-FILA, 1996)
+FILA, 1996) |

-The offensive wrestler locks the opponent's neck and firmly bends him over (pictures 1 and 2).
+An offensive action of the two time Olympic champion S. Andijew (RUS) Shoulder throw The offensive wrestler locks the opponent's neck and firmly bends him over (pictures 1 and 2).
 As soon as the opponent leans forward the offensive wrestler overhooks his upper right arm from the outside and executes an inside tie up on his upper left arm.
 Following this action he takes a wide stride and places his leg behind the opponent's (pictures 3, 4 and 5).
 Performing the latter action the offensive wrestler vigorously throws himself to the right with support on his left leg, pulls the opponent's arm down, between his legs, and throws him down to his back (pictures 6, 7 and 8).
 (Juri A. Schachmuradow, Freestyle Wrestling.
-FILA, 1996)
+FILA, 1996) |

 An offensive action of the world champion